jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 NEW Q for TS --

+-- TS said to put the user prefs int he user model, but that was not working, so i made a new model... is that going to screw me? see next...

-if i DONT wanna create multiple user_prefs... need help with conditional (if already have user prefs created, dont create, etc... )
+-- if i DONT wanna create multiple user_prefs... need help with conditional (if already have user prefs created, dont create, etc... )

 -- what to do for the User Profile Show / addform / edit/update? all messed up